anamj/MNIST/README.md

 The original test partition (downloaded from torchvision) has also been used for evaluating the model and obtainig the confusion matrix and final performance metrics.

-The kaggle database consists on:
+The kaggle database partition consists on:
 - Training data : 42000 samples of labelled digits
 - Test data     : 28000 samples of unlabelled digits.

 The original database partition consists on:
 - Training data : 60000 samples of labelled digits
-- Test data     : 10000 samples of unlabelled digits.
+- Test data     : 10000 samples of labelled digits.

 ## CODE STRUCTURE